JCSDA/crtm/README_JEDI.md

 README_JEDI.md

 Created October 23, 2020
+Updated October 27, 2020
+Released October 28, 2020

 The README.md file contains a lot of general information about this repository and the legacy build system based on autotools.

-CRTM REL-2.4.0-alpha  JEDI environment build instructions
+CRTM REL-2.4.0 JEDI environment build instructions
 =========================================================

 Preamble
 --------

-CRTM v2.4.0 alpha release (`REL-2.4.0-alpha`)
+CRTM v2.4.0 release (`REL-2.4.0`)

 Created on October  7, 2020
 Updated on October 23, 2020

 This is a fully functional release of CRTM v2.4.0.

-"Alpha" status indicates that this release has not been fully tested, and some minor work remains.

 Basic requirements:
 (1) A Fortran 2003 compatible compiler.